 Small budgets can achieve large impact when funds are focused on long-term materials.

-Reusable activities provide stability and make the event sustainable year to year.
+Reusable activities make the event more sustainable from year to year while also easing the burden on event coordinators

 Book giveaways extend the event’s impact beyond the festival.

-A successful outreach event should be enjoyable and usable for people of all ages and abilities.
-We host the festival in an ADA accessible venue, which is not always available in rural regions.
+We host the festival in an ADA-accessible venue, which is not always available in rural regions.

-Our layout supports wheelchair users, people with mobility needs, and families with small children.
+Our booth layout supports wheelchair users, people with mobility needs, and families with strollers.
 Tables are spaced widely, seating is available, and pathways are easy to navigate.

 Activities are designed so they can be adapted for different ages and skill levels.
-Examples include sensory bins, mineral identification, Mars scavenger hunts, robotics activities, and remote controlled rovers.
-Adults participate as well and often learn new information alongside their children.
+Examples include sensory bins, mineral identification, Mars scavenger hunts, robotics activities, and remote-controlled rovers.
+Adults are always welcome to participate as well, and often learn new information alongside their children.
+Sometimes, the adults have more fun than the kids!

-We also offer translated materials and free Spanish language books.
+We also try and translate activity materials into Spanish and also give away free Spanish language books.

-Hands-on activities appeal to a wide range of ages.
+Hands-on activities appeal to a wide range of ages and can create more meaningful interactions than high-tech experiences alone.

 Even the best planned outreach event will experience unexpected changes.
 We have had volunteers cancel shortly before the event and exhibitors withdraw because of illness or emergencies.

-To stay prepared, we maintain float volunteers, keep table layouts flexible, and have backup activities that can fill empty spaces.
-Simple signage can help visually smooth over unavoidable gaps.
+To stay prepared, we maintain float volunteers who can jump in at a moment's notice, keep table layouts flexible, and have backup activities that can fill empty spaces.

 Most issues remain invisible to attendees if the team adjusts quietly and quickly.